coloringchaos/object-spring-17/syllabus.md

 ## BTU Lab
 This lab is your maker space!

-In the second or third week of the semester we will run a lab orientation session during class.
+In the third week of the semester we will run a lab orientation session during class.
 After completing this orientation, all enrolled Object students will officially become lab members.

 For more about the lab visit [BTUlab.com](http://www.btulab.com/)